hinsenchan/mobile_fitness_app_mockup/README.md

 Users may add health missions which are weight goals that he/she have set for themselves.
 There are no set end dates.
 Users may choose to end the mission when he/she feel comfortable doing so.
 While the mission is active, users may track their weight and calorie intake each day.
 Photos may be added to maintain a visual log of the user’s progress.
 Points and achievements may be earned for the mission by accomplishing very tasks and milestones.

-### Earn motivational rewards
+### Earn Motivational Rewards

 Points and achievements may be earned by the user for accomplishing tasks and milestones during the course of a health mission.
 Points are used to rank users on a leaderboard with patients who have similar weight reduction goals.
 The motivational rewards are used to help users monitor their own progress as well as view other users’ progress.

-### Join group events
+### Join Group Events

 Group events are system hosted or sponsored events such as marathons, decathlons, themed runs, etc. New group events are pushed to users’ notification list.
 Users may also search for events in their local vicinity.
 Each event has a profile which displays its description, points rewarded, participating member list, and participating buddies list.

 ## User Characteristics

 There are two types of users who shall interact with this system: administrators and patients.

-Administrators shall perform upgrades and maintenance for both the web server and mobile application.
-The patients shall interact with each other using the mobile application while using the web server as the communication hub.
+* Administrators shall perform upgrades and maintenance for both the web server and mobile application.

-Administrators may add, remove, or update data from the web server.
+* Administrators may add, remove, or update data from the web server.
-Administrators may add, remove, or update features from the mobile application.
+* Administrators may add, remove, or update features from the mobile application.
-Administrators may also add, remove, or update users and events from the system.
+* Administrators may also add, remove, or update users and events from the system.
-Administrators shall only interact with the system through the web server.
+* Administrators shall only interact with the system through the web server.

+* Patients shall interact with each other using the mobile application while using the web server as the communication hub.
-Patients may add, remove, or update their profile information through the use of the mobile application.
+* Patients may add, remove, or update their profile information through the use of the mobile application.
 This data shall then persist through the web server.
-Patients may also update their location and status information.
-Patients may also query and filter for information from the web server to find exercise buddies and group events.
+* Patients may also update their location and status information.
+* Patients may also query and filter for information from the web server to find exercise buddies and group events.

 ## General Constraints